Powenshih/chatbot/README.md

 # chatbot
-This is an attempt to learn to build a chatbot watching coding train #79 but I am currently stuck at 10:50
+This is an attempt to learn to build a chatbot, watching coding train #79 and follow along.